Swings Both Ways Live

-Swings Both Ways Live (also known as The Swing Tour Live) was the tenth concert tour by British recording artist, Robbie Williams.
+Swings Both Ways Live (also known as The Swing Tour Live) was the tenth concert tour by the English recording artist, Robbie Williams.
 The tour supports his tenth studio album, Swings Both Ways.
 Beginning April 2014, the tour played 50 shows in Europe, Australia and Asia.

-Setlist
+Set list

-The following setlist is obtained from the concert of 25 April 2014 at the Budapest Sports Arena in Budapest, Hungary.
+The following set list is obtained from the concert of 25 April 2014 at the Budapest Sports Arena in Budapest, Hungary.
 It does not represents all concerts during the tour.